 Accommodation.
-Service or support related to a student's disability that allows the student to fully access a given subject matter and to accurately demonstrate knowledge without requiring a fundamental alteration to the standard or expectation of the assignment or test.
+Service or support related to a student's disability that allows the student to fully access a given subject matter and to accurately demonstrate knowledge without requiring a fundamental alteration to the assignment's or test's standard or expectation.

 Adaptation.
-Making either an accommodation or modification to instruction to give students equal access to the content-specific curriculum and to give them the opportunity to process and demonstrate what has been taught.
+Making either an accommodation or a modification to instruction to give students equal access to the content-specific curriculum and to give them the opportunity to process and demonstrate what has been taught.